spoofBlue/Server-Capstone/README.md

 # Server-Capstone

 Live App link: https://mighty-falls-28563.herokuapp.com/ (If you would like an account with entries already included, sign in with the username "Bobby" and the password "hellohello" without the quotation marks.
-When searching for entries, use the zipcode "12345" click the "Receivers" radio button.)
+When searching for entries, use the zipcode "12345", both the "Donator" and "Receiver" radio buttons show results.)

 Quick Project Summary:
 This is my project site called Harvest United.
 The goal of the site is to connect restaurants and markets that naturally hold excess food, with non-profit organizations (food shelters, soup kitchens) for a food exchange.